open-contracting/standard/standard/docs/en/getting_started/building_blocks.md

 * Release Tag
 * Initiation Type
-* Method
 * Tender Status
+* Procurement Method
+* Procurement Category
 * Award Status
 * Contract Status
+* Currency
 * Milestone Status
-* Currency

 </td>
 </tr>
 </table>

-Codelist values are case sensitive strings.
-Canonical codelist labels are in English, but we are working towards providing translated labels.
-[Contact the helpdesk](../support/index.md) for information on adding a new translation.
+Codelist values are case sensitive strings with associated labels, available in each language OCDS has been translated into.

 Publishers should map their existing classification systems to OCDS codes wherever possible.
 Many closed codelist fields are paired with a detail field where more detailed classification information can be provided.